 If someone has purchased from you, they’ve given you a vote of confidence.
 Take the opportunity to deepen the relationship in a way that makes sense for your brand.

-The total purchase history of a customer can be utilised in two very different ways.
+The complete purchase history of a customer can be utilised in two very different ways.

 For your big spenders, you might want to send invitations to exclusive launch parties, information about joining your affiliate program, or unique coupon codes that they can forward to their friends.